Cathy A.

 Debate Examples for High School

 Here are some good examples of debate for high school students.
-Having a look at them will help you get a better idea of the structure.
+Having a look at them will help you understand the structure hassle-free.

 Order Essay